adamatan/cfp/cfps/think-functions-short-kubecon.md

 ---

 # Description
 This session demonstrates how a real-time app can be built solely out of functions while remaining responsive and cost-effective.
-We present a architecture overview of the app, and walk through the process of splitting it into granular services.
+We present an architecture overview of the app and walk through the process of splitting it into granular services.

 Then, code!
-We write an entire service - the ridesharing service, for hailing a car in real time - in functions, and describe how we can express concurrent invocations of such functions - ranging from simple parallel execution, to applying numerical and logical operators on cloud functions.
+We write an entire service - the ridesharing service, for hailing a car in real time - in functions, and describe how we can express concurrent invocations of such functions - ranging from simple parallel execution to applying numerical and logical operators on cloud functions.

 To conclude, we will analyze cost and performance considerations and the limitations of current platforms.